 1. Hardtail Mountain Bike for Cross Country (XC) Riding

 At the under $2,000 price point, you start to see more options when it comes to the types of mountain bikes you can buy.

 The majority of mountain bikes at $2,000 price point are hardtails where there is only a front suspension.
 Hardtails are suited for the most common type of mtb riding, which is cross-country (XC).

 In some rarer occasions, you can also find dual suspension trail mountain bikes such as the Giant Stance 2 and GT Sensor.
-These bikes are typically more expensive due to the inclusion of a second suspension system in the rear that absorb shocks for more technical terrain, jumps, and drops.
+These bikes are typically more expensive due to the inclusion of a second suspension system in the rear that absorbs shocks for more technical terrain, jumps, and drops.
 Hence, there is a slight compromise in the components and drivetrain used.